vitelabs/vite-wiki/docs/technology/Vite-As-Ar.md

 Vite’s asynchronous design mainly lies in three aspects.

-  1.Asynchronous request and response;
+  1. Asynchronous request and response;

-  2.Asynchronous transaction writing and confirmation;
+  2. Asynchronous transaction writing and confirmation;

-  3.Asynchronous communication between smart contracts.
+  3. Asynchronous communication between smart contracts.

 Here we focus on the third — the asynchronous communication between smart contracts.
 The following is a simple example to introduce both the asynchronous syntax in Solidity++ and the execution process of VVM (Vite virtual machine).